 Introduction / History

 The household (not the family itself) is an important economic unit.
-The greater the number in a family, the more prestige the family head is given.
+The greater the number in a family, the more prestige the family head has.

-Mixture of Animism and Islam.
-Some superstitions are still practiced in conjunction with Islam.
-Charms and amulets are worn around the neck or in pockets for various reasons.
-There is a charm to ensure a good pregnancy for a mother.
+The Bade people mix traditional animism and Islam.
+They wear charms and amulets around the neck or in pockets for various reasons.
+For example, they have a charm to ensure a good pregnancy for a mother.
 There is also one to keep the ghost of the dead from haunting its descendants.

 Though there are several hundred believers among the Bade, the churches in the area where they live worship in the Hausa language.
 There are no known evangelical organizations specifically focusing on the Bade with church planting strategies.

 Ask God to win, equip and send Bade believers to disciple those who need the Savior.

 Pray for a spiritual hunger among the Bade people that will lead them to Jesus Christ.

 Pray for the gift of faith in the one who came that we may have life to the full.